 ▪ We believe in the essential unity of Christendom, and we labor for the fuller realization of the kinship of all people in the worldwide Dominion of God.
 We affirm that Christ is our Savior, and rejoice that we are all one family.

-Our Open and Affirming Statement ~ Whoever you are, wherever you are on life’s journey, you are welcome here.
+Our Open and Affirming Statement ~ No matter who you are or where you are on life’s journey, you are welcome here.

 At FCC Stamford, we seek to live out the call of Jesus to “love the Lord your God with all your heart, and with all your soul, and with all your mind . . . (and) love your neighbor as yourself” (Matthew 22:37-39).
 In our Declaration of Faith, we proclaim that as a community of faith, we work together “for the fuller realization of the kinship of all people . . . and rejoice that we are all one family.”